fractal6/fractal6.go/docs/import-orga.md

 5. Builder creates root node + owner role (same as `CreateOrga`)
 6. Builder creates RoleExt templates for deduplicated roles
 7. Builder recursively creates child circles and roles with governance tensions
+8. Each governance tension stores a complete Node fragment, then establishes the validated `Node.source` and `Tension.governed_node` relation for the already-created Node

+### Failure and retry behavior

+Spreadsheet parsing and validation finish before persistence starts, but organisation creation is a multi-step operation without an automatic rollback.
+A persistence or governance-link failure returns an error and can leave a partial organisation.
+Retrying the whole HTTP request is not a resume operation and is not idempotent: inspect and remove the partial organisation before retrying with the same `nameid`.
+Using a new `nameid` avoids that collision but does not clean up the failed attempt.

+The governance-link step writes `Node.source` and `Tension.governed_node` for the Node it just created; it repairs nothing.
+Existing organisations are backfilled only by the deployment script documented in [Node governance](node-governance.md).

 **Limits:**
 - Maximum file size: 10 MB